TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 The default value for the color of the `stroke` attribute is `none`.

-Stroke has several linked properties such as `stroke-width` for the thickness of the line, `stroke-linecap` for the appearance of the edge of the line, and `stroke-linejoin` for the appearance of the angles of the line.
+Stroke has several other properties such as `stroke-width` for the thickness of the line, `stroke-linecap` for the appearance of the edge of the line, and `stroke-linejoin` for the appearance of the angles of the line.

-The `stroke-dasharray` attribute defines dashes pattern in a stroke by defining the length of the gaps in between the dashes.
-The `stroke-dashoffset` attribute defines the space before the first dash location.
+The `stroke-dasharray` defines the look of a stroked path.
+It indicates the length of the dashes and the length of the gaps in between the dashes.
+The `stroke-dashoffset` defines the space before the first dash location.
 The values of these two properties should be lengths.

-Possible units are:
+Possible length units are:

 * no specified units, like `2`
 * em, like `2em`
-* a pixel, like `2px`
+* pixels, like `2px`
-* a percentage, like `20%`
+* percentages, like `20%`

 ```html